 To sling or not to sling?
 That is the question.
 Having attempted a holiday without a baby-carrying device, I strongly urge you to take the plunge and hoist that little rugrat up if you’re travelling.
+But not all baby carriers are born equal…so what is the best baby carrier for travelling?

 You may also want to have a look at the Moby Wrap and BabyBjörn for tiny babies, although I found the first quite fiddly (not great for travelling through airports) and the latter very easy but awful for shoulder and neck pain.